 - Change the top and bottom fonts to Futura Medium to make the display font (Shlop) stand out.
 Futura Medium is a clean, simple Sans-Serif, ideal for communicating supporting information like time and place.

 - Once again, we simplify!
-This time, it’s overlay reduction: get rid of the spiderwebs and change out the pumpkin frame for a simple black bar.
+This time, it’s graphic reduction: get rid of the spiderwebs and change out the pumpkin frame for a simple black bar.

 - Straighten the bottom text, align it left, and move “The Spooky Pumpkins” onto our label.
 This completes the poster’s font hierarchy: the decorative display font is big and bold, right at the top.
 The smaller supporting font is clean and super-legible.